Just popping in to tell you about our holiday at the Wild Coast before I disappear again to start work on my carving commissions.

 10. An extremely well organized week thanks to our friend Dave.

-We ate all our meals at this tall thatched boma.
-There was always a breeze and the view was wonderful!
+We ate all our meals at this thatched boma.
+There was always a breeze and the view was spectacular!

 Tented cabins with thatched roofs.